Fibromyalgia and Chronic Pain Syndromes

 Complexity of the approach to treatment as a discouragement

 All fibromyalgia patients must unfortunately acquire extreme patience when undergoing therapy for this condition.
 Trial and error must be a part of the treatment protocol since there is no guaranteed approach in the world.
 Persistence is the key to success.
+There is usually no dramatic relief of symptoms from a few treatments due to the complexity of the disease, and often chronic patients have developed a hypersensitivity to touch and pressure that makes physiotherapy uncomfortable and sometimes increases the perception of pain temporarily.
 This is very frustrating for both the patient and the physician, but a good communicative and trusting working relationship will result in excellent results.
 I recommend good dialogue and feedback rather than snap judgments of the therapeutic course.
 Keep in mind that in these difficult disorders that patient may not have an objective view and needs the intelligent therapist to provide this perspective.
 Avoid competitive thinking when discussing the therapies and keep an open mind.
 Avoid infusing the discussions with advice from other physicians that contradicts your physician’s approach.
 Keep in mind that no physician has demonstrated proven success with fibromyalgia so far, so there is no definitive authority on the subject.

 By taking a comprehensive holistic approach I have had great success in treating most cases of fibromyalgia and other chronic pain syndromes, and I emphasize to patients that I hope our work together, and the work of many patients and Licensed Acupuncturists and herbalists, produces similar success in a field where there has been very poor success so far.
 There is never a guarantee of success in the treatment of any disorder with any treatment protocol, and difficult diseases are frustrating, but as in any endeavor in life, an intelligent and persistent approach will most likely guarantee eventual success.
 A healthy and hopeful stubbornness has its rewards.